ezhang1218/ezhang1218.github.io/_pages/cv.md

 Education
 ======
-* B.A. in Mathematics and Statistics
-Cornell University, Ithaca, NY
+* B.A. in Mathematics, Statistics; Minor in Computer Science Cornell University, Ithaca, NY
 *Aug 2017 - May 2021*